Front Row: (L-R) – Wendy Moeller, Stephanie Brinson, Marianna Dunn.

 The Pastor Nominating Committee:

-Jim Copeland, Marianna Dunn, Stephanie Brinson, Wendy Moeller, Cille Griffith, Steve Mabie and John Robert Mattocks
+Jim Copland, Marianna Dunn, Stephanie Brinson, Wendy Moeller, Cille Griffith, Steve Mabie and John Robert Mattocks